Sebastian-Webster/mysql-memory-server-nodejs/README.md

 - `port: number`
 The port that the MySQL database is listening on
 - `xPort: number`
 The port that MySQLX is listening on.
-If MySQL X is turned off, or ```options.xEnabled``` is set to "ON" and the X Plugin fails to initialise, this value will be -1.
+If ```options.xEnabled``` is set to "OFF", this value will be -1.
 - `dbName: string`
 The database that was created on database initialization
 - `username: string`